VAlexandersson/FreeRTOS_RC_CAR/README.md

 **Hardware Components**: Arduino Mega 2560, L298N Motor Driver, 2x DC Motors, HC-SR04 Ultrasonic Sensor, Generic IR Remote.

-**Functionality**: The car can move forwards, backwards, and turn left/right based on IR remote commands.
+**Functionality**: The car can move forwards, backwards, and turn left/right based on IR remote commands, it also has three different speedlevels.
 It includes obstacle avoidance using the ultrasonic sensor.